AnonNanoo/Homelab/README.md

 Alongside the physical infrastructure, I'm building a custom management platform for the homelab.

-The goal is to eventually have a single interface for monitoring and interacting with the infrastructure — from network equipment and servers to storage, UPS systems, sensors and self-hosted services.
+The goal is to eventually have a single interface for monitoring and interacting with the infrastructure, from network equipment and servers to storage, UPS systems, sensors and self-hosted services.

 **Planned stack:**